Recently, Punch celebrated 180 years of cigar making.

 A Puppet Brand

-Punch got it’s upstart in the year 1840 by a German businessman named Stockmann and was named after a European puppet show character known as ‘Mr. Punch’.
-The brand garnered swift acclaim in Europe, especially in the United Kingdom.
-The brand’s mascot Mr. Punch was a marionette puppet of German origin.
+Punch got its upstart in the year 1840 by a German businessman named Stockmann and was named after a English puppet show character known as ‘Mr. Punch’ from Punch & Judy marionette shows.
+The Punch cigar brand garnered swift acclaim in Europe, especially in the United Kingdom.

 ‘Mr. Punch’